 conx.send(response.encode( conx.close()

-This is all pretty bare-bones: our server doesn’t check that the
+pretty bare-bones: our server doesn’t check that the browser is using

 Ilya Grigorik’s High Performance Browser Networking is an excellent deep dive into networking and how to optimize for it in a web application.
 There are things the client can do (make fewer requests, avoid polling, reuse connections) and things the server can do (compression, protocol support, sharing domains).